SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 ```

 By default, it shows the assembly's name and informational version.
 It'll also show the assembly's
 copyright information, if there is any (there's not in this case).
-You can also use the
+You can use the
 [`AssemblyTitleAttribute`][] or [`ApplicationFriendlyNameAttribute`][] attribute to specify a custom
 name instead of the assembly name.